Loading…

-"How much sinsod is enough?" is one of the first questions almost every couple faces when planning a Thai wedding.
-The honest answer is that there is no fixed number — but there is a way of thinking that helps two families reach a figure everyone is comfortable with.
+"How much sinsod is enough?" is one of the very first questions almost every couple runs into when planning a Thai wedding.
+The honest answer?
+There's no fixed number.
+But here's the good news: there's a way of thinking about it that helps two families land on a figure everyone's genuinely comfortable with.

 Sinsod is money or assets the groom's family gives to the bride's family as a gesture of thanks for raising their daughter.
-In Thai tradition it usually goes together with khong man (engagement gold) given directly to the bride.
+In Thai tradition it usually goes hand in hand with khong man (engagement gold) given directly to the bride.

-Understand this from the start: sinsod is not a "price" for a person and it is not a competition.
-A good figure is one both families can accept without anyone going into debt or feeling slighted.
+Get this clear from the start: sinsod is not a "price" for a person, and it's not a competition with anyone.
+A good figure is one both families can accept without going into debt or feeling slighted later.

 | Level | Common range | Often seen when |